khalid-hussain/shaheen/chap11.md

 said, "Would you like to say something to the criminal?"

-Abu Abdullah's mother whispered to the jailer and said, "Do you also believe that Badr Bin Mughira is a criminal?"
+Abu Abdullah's mother whispered to the jailer and said, "Do you also believe that Badr bin Mughira is a criminal?"

 The jailer looked at her in amazement.
 Abu Abdullah's mother removed her necklace and handed it over to him and said, "This is your reward."